areseny/testproject/README.md

 ## Support

-Contact the Collaborative Knowledge Foundation (ink-related) support needs.
+Contact charlie@coko.foundation for all your (ink-related) support needs.

 ## License